Gastric bypass surgery - discharge

 - You may need to take medicine to prevent gallstones.

 - You will need to take certain vitamins that your body may not absorb well from your food.
-Two of these are vitamin B-12 and vitamin D.
+These usually are multivitamins, vitamin B-12, and vitamin D.

 - You may need to take calcium and iron supplements as well.